ahnxx132/leaflet-challenge/README.md

 * **Part 1: Create the Earthquake Visualization**

-* Part 2: Gather and Plot More Data (Optional) -I skipped this since its Optional
+* Part 2: Gather and Plot More Data (Optional) -I skipped this since it is Optional

 ### Part 1: Create the Earthquake Visualization